How to walk Saint Oswald’s Way

 This final stage runs through farmland, then across the causeway to Holy Island, the final destination for this pilgrimage/walk.
 You can either follow the causeway road, which is tarmacked but shared with car traffic (there is no pavement) and can be crossed at low tide, or if the tide is receding you can follow the Pilgrim’s Path across the sands to Holy Island.
 Only cross if it is safe to do so (red our article about crossing the Pilgrim’s Way and minding tide times) If not, accommodation can be found at West Mains (10 miles), a 1 mile detour each way from this route, where the approach road to Holy Island meets the A1 main road.
 If unable to cross the Lindisfarne Causeway, toilets can be found at the petrol station at West Mains on the A1.
 Locations that can be visited en-route are:

 - Beal – a small hamlet on the road to Holy Island, where there is a café and bar, where you can stop for a rest and some food.
-There is accommodation a mile a mile from here, back at the A1, if required and the tide is blocking the road to Hoy Island.
+There is accommodation a mile from here, back at the A1, if required and the tide is blocking the road to Hoy Island.

 - Lindisfarne Causeway – the beautiful access to Holy Island, shared with car traffic.